lucavb/homebridge-mi-flora/README.md

 ### Prerequisites

-1. Ensure you know the MAC address of your Xiaomi Mi Flora / Flower Care.
+Ensure you know the MAC address of your Xiaomi Mi Flora / Flower Care.
 You can use `hcitool lescan` to scan for devices.
+The device will appear as `AA:BB:CC:DD:EE:FF Flower care` in the list.

 ### npm